 4. Canyon Lake

 Nearly 40 miles away from Austin is Canyon Lake.
 This lake is a recreational paradise and offers many activities like fishing, boating, hiking, and camping.
-It has a surface area of 8,230 acres and is full of action.
-Within Canyon Lake are eight designated parks with activities.
-The maximum depth of this lake is 134 feet.
+The maximum depth is 134 feet, and it has a surface area of 8,230 acres and is full of action.
+Within Canyon Lake are eight designated parks offering a range of activities.
 There is a large sand beach available for swimming and lodging.
 San Antonio and Austin are also close by.

 5. Lake Lyndon B. Johnson

 This lake is a large reservoir on the Colorado River.
 The lake was formed in 1950 by the construction of Granite Shoals Dam.
-The total surface area for the lake is 10.2 square miles, while the maximum depth is 90 feet.
+The total surface area for the lake is 6,528 acres, while the maximum depth is 90 feet.
 The reservoir is annually stocked with catfish, white bass, and crappies for recreational fishing.
 Sadly, an invasive non-native aquatic plant, the hydrilla, grows rampant in the lake.

 6. Stillhouse Hollow Lake